I was rushing in the beginning only to realise that it's taking less time than I thought. So... no need to rush!

 Question 2 Which box follows the sequence?

 Question 1: Circle, maintains same position in top right segment for one turn, and then is not present for the following three turns.
 Triangle, maintains same position in bottom left segment for one turn, and then is not present for the following two turns.
-So the answer is B).
+So the correct answer is B).

 Question 2: Diagonal line changes direction from top left corner to bottom right corner, then from top right corner to bottom left corner with each turn.
 Square moves around corner of the frame in an anti-clockwise direction with each turn.
 Circle appears on diagonal line in every third frame with each turn.
-So the answer is A).
+So the correct answer is A).

 Question 3: ’U’ shape rotates by 90 degrees with each turn.
 Circle changes position in the ’U’ shape as it appears in each segment with each turn.
 Triangle appears in same position within the ‘U’ shape on each alternate turn.
-So the answer is D).
+So the correct answer is D).

 How are abstract reasoning tests scored?